tenox7/wrp/README.md

 ### Proxy mode

-- Try to use http:// addresses only, the proxy will automatically rewrite them to https as needed.
-- https:// addresses are limited in functionality (no /suffix or path).
 - You can use `/proxy.pac` automatic configuration mode.
+- Stick to `http://` addresses only, the proxy will automatically rewrite them to `https://` as needed.
+- `https://` addresses are limited in functionality (no /suffix or paths).
 - Proxy mode doesn't have a customizable web interface with html forms.
 All configuration is done via flags.

 ### Image Map Mode